Exmouth Beach Cleans

 But let’s not rest on our laurels, these bi-annual Clean-Ups are essential for maintaining the health and vitality of the estuary, helping to keep safe and clean for both humans and animals alike.
 We intend to keep working with EEMP on these cleans into the future.
 Stephanie Clark, spokesperson for EEMP said:

 "The Exe Estuary Management Partnership is incredibly grateful to have Krispies sponsor our clean-up events.
 After a day of cleaning the estuary, it is a wonderful treat for volunteers to be rewarded with a delicious hot meal of fish and chips!
 For a local business to take time out of a busy Saturday to support these clean-ups demonstrates their commitment to the estuary and our environment.
-We are lucky to have such great volunteers and the generous support of Krispies to help care for our special Exe Estuary, keeping it clean and safe for both wildlife and people to enjoy."
+We are lucky to have such great volunteers and the generous support of Krispies to help care for our special Exe Estuary, keeping it clean and safe for both wildlife and people to enjoy.
+We are delighted to report that since Krispies have been involved the numbers of volunteers for each clean has more than doubled."

 The cleans are held in May and September – the dates and times vary from year to year because of the tide so if you are keen to get involved (the more the merrier) then keep an eye or our website or the EEMP website for more details.